-- · Chief Executive Officer Steve Christie
+- Chief Executive Officer Tim Barclay

 - Rachael Tate Director of Human Resourses

-- Gary Balcombe Director of Quality and Safeguarding

 - Pam Larsen Director of Social Work

 - Jamie Moore Responsible Individual

 - Sam Rennels Clinical Lead

 - Niall Kerr Service Manager

 Senior Management Team (SMT) Objectives

 The Senior Management Team (SMT) are responsible for strategic planning for the company.
 This involves business planning which is in line with service user needs, company aims and objectives, financial commitments, organisational structure, and policy and procedure (which incorporates any new legislation), guidance and regulations.
 Our financial management ensures the very best value for our stakeholders.